nasov/nasov.github.io/README.md

 As stated in our manifesto:
 > "In response to a world that heavily relies on images to convey messages, nasovvv.org employs words, and it does for a reason.
 Such is its peculiarity."

-## 🤝 Contributing

-Before making any changes, please remember:
-1. Respect the existing HTML structure
-2. Maintain the intentionally vintage aesthetic
-3. When in doubt, add more words

-## 📝 License

-All rights reserved.
-Please contact the repository owner for any usage permissions.

 ---
 *This website is not optimised for anything, and that's exactly how we like it.*